 I am not American.
 I do not follow the celebrity gossip.
-I do watch movies.
+However, I do watch movies.
 I know who Kevin Kline is and I like his work (who can forget “The Big Chill” or “A Fish Called Wanda”).
 I may have heard that he was somehow involved with diabetes but then again so is Cliff from Cheers (aka John Ratzenberger) and many other wonderful “celebrities”.
 Today I watched a clip that made me realize that he is more than just a great actor, he is a father.
 He is not just any father.
 He is a father of a child with Type 1 diabetes who wants the world to know that we need better for our kids.

 Today he told the world that “Once you have a child with diabetes you immediately stop being merely a parent.
 You become a doctor, nurse, nutritionist, expert.”
 Mr. Kline when on to point out that diabetes never stops and worries never sleep…and neither do the parents.

 I appreciate technology.
-I have seen incredible leaps in the eleven years my son has been dealing with this disease and I am forever grateful.
+There have been incredible leaps in the eleven years my son has been dealing with this disease and I am forever grateful.
 I am a bit more content knowing that he will most likely have Continuous Glucose Monitoring technology to take forward in his life but he will still have to wear it.
 He will continue to be a walking robot with a number of machines needed to keep him alive.
 He will be alive but there will also be a cost…a huge financial one.

 At the moment, we have difficulty having insulin pumps covered under our health care system depending on your age and where you live.
 How will my son afford his pump AND a CGM as well as all of the other “stuff” associated with this technology?
 That truly scares me.
 It is something that he will have to consider when both choosing a career and deciding where he will live.